 Like most other animals, chickens are subject to intestinal worms.
 Worms are parasites that, upon entering your chickens’ body, will live in their intestines, leach nutrients from your chickens, and shed eggs in your chickens’ feces.
 Among the most common worms your chickens can harbor are roundworms, tapeworms, and hairworms.
 Intestinal worms are extremely contagious because their eggs can remain infectious for up to one year after they are shed.

-Determining whether or not your chicken is infected with intestinal worms can be difficult, as symptoms are vague and can also be indicative of other diseases.
+Determining whether or not your flock (if one has them chances are they all do) is infected with intestinal worms can be difficult, as symptoms are vague and can also be indicative of other diseases.
 Symptoms of intestinal worms include:

 - Poor chicken growth and development